sphinx-contrib/httpdomain/doc/index.rst

 .. seealso::

-   If your webapp is powered by Flask_?
-See :mod:`sphinxcontrib.autohttp.flask` also.

-   Or

-   If your webapp is powered by Bottle_?
-See :mod:`sphinxcontrib.autohttp.bottle` also.
+   We might support reflection for web framework your webapp depends on.
+   See the following :mod:`sphinxcontrib.auttohttp` modules:

+   Module :mod:`sphinxcontrib.autohttp.flask`
+      Reflection for Flask_ webapps.

+   Module :mod:`sphinxcontrib.autohttp.bottle`
+      Reflection for Bottle_ webapps.

 In order to use it, add :mod:`sphinxcontrib.httpdomain` into :data:`extensions` list of your Sphinx configuration file (:file:`conf.py`)::